 During the first year of clinical experience, following formal admission into the program, the student will attend weekly clinical experiences, supervised by, and scheduled with, an preceptor as assigned by the program.
-This experience will include evening and weekend assignments but is limited to a maximum of 20 hours per week during the academic year.
+This experience will include evening and weekend assignments but is limited to a maximum (average) of 25 hours per week during the academic year and a minimum of 15 hours per week.
 The student will be assigned three ten–week rotations per academic year (1.5 per semester) with various clinical instructors and involving a variety of collegiate sport settings, including rotations in the University Athletic Training Facility, and at a local high school.
 The students will be assigned both practice and game/event coverage.
 The anticipated experiences obtained by the students should include cognitive, psychomotor and affective skills in the prevention, recognition/evaluation, management/treatment, rehabilitation, organization/administration, and education/counseling of patients with injuries related to activity.
 It is during this year that the student will learn skills, be evaluated in class with oral–practical examinations, and begin utilizing these skills in the clinical setting under the direct supervision of clinical instructors.

 During this second year of clinical experiences, in conjunction with the clinical techniques courses, the student will be provided a clinical proficiencies assessment booklet, (there is an additional copy of this bookletin the ATS Handbook), and must have each of the clinical skills evaluated and signed by an approved clinical instructor (if satisfactorily completed) prior to the completion of the academic year.
 Please refer to the ATS program Requirements contract.